Pediatric inpatient unit

-Because of Children's Miracle Network, we have an outpatient center, where children receive special treatments without having to travel to out-of-town facilities.
+Because of Children's Miracle Network, we have an outpatient clinic, where children receive special treatments without having to travel to out-of-town facilities.
 We provide individual treatment as needed for children, including weekly treatments for some, as well as chemotherapy treatment administered by our chemo-trained nurses.

 Here at Shannon, we are all about children.
 We have a playroom with toys, games, books, puzzles and a foosball table for your child to enjoy when his or her condition improves.
 An outside courtyard with a unique fountain is available for fresh air during your stay.
-We also offer wireless PS3 stations in each room loaded with kid-friendly movies and games kids can play right from their beds.
+We also offer wireless PS3 stations loaded with kid-friendly movies and games kids can play right from their beds.